-Date: June 8, 2016 CSW IN NDUSTRIALS, INC.
+CSW INDUSTRIALS, INC.

-By: /s/ Joseph B. Armes
+By:

-Joseph B. Armes

-Chairman and Chief Executive Officer
+/s/ Joseph B. Armes Joseph B. Armes Chairman and Chief Executive Officer

-Pursuant to the requirements of the Securities Exchange Act of 1934, this Annual Report on Form 10-K has been signed by the following persons in the capacities and on the dates indicated:
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated: